Home Januvia & Janumet

 • BBB A+ Rating Logo

 Januvia (sitagliptin) is an oral Type 2 diabetes medication manufactured by Merck & Co.
 The U.S. Food and Drug Administration (FDA) approved the drug in 2006, and it is one of the most popular Type 2 diabetes drugs on the market.
 In 2007, the FDA approved a variation of Januvia called Janumet, which is a combination of sitagliptin and metformin.
-Janumet also comes in an extended release formula called Janumet XR.
-In 2017, the FDA approved another variation of Januvia called Steglujan, which is a combination of sitagliptin and ertugliflozin.
+Janumet also comes in an extended-release formula called Janumet XR.

-Both Januvia and Janumet belong to a class of drugs called dipeptidyl peptidase 4 (DPP-4) inhibitors that work by helping the body produce more insulin.
+Both Januvia and Janumet belong to a class of drugs called dipeptidyl peptidase-4 (DPP-4) inhibitors that work by helping the body produce more insulin.
 Januvia was the first DPP-4 approved by the FDA.
-Januvia and Janumet will likely bring in multi-billion sales in the near future.
-Merck stands to benefit from the patent on the drug until 2022.

-In clinical trials Januvia proved effective in controlling blood sugar levels.
-However, some studies reported rare and serious side effects, including acute pancreatitis, severe joint pain, and, possibly, pancreatic cancer.
+In clinical trials, Januvia proved effective in controlling blood sugar levels, but some studies reported rare and serious side effects, including acute pancreatitis, severe joint pain and, possibly, pancreatic cancer.
 However, recent information does not clearly link sitagliptin to pancreatic cancer.

 How Do Januvia and Janumet Work?

-The process works like this: After a person eats and blood sugar rises, intestinal cells release hormones called incretin hormones.
-Incretin hormones stimulate pancreatic cells called beta cells to release insulin to metabolize sugar and signals the liver to stop making excess sugar.
-In people without diabetes, DPP-4 breaks down incretin hormones to keep blood sugar and insulin levels balanced.
+The process works like this: After a person eats, and blood sugar rises, intestinal cells release hormones called incretin hormones.
+These hormones stimulate pancreatic cells called beta cells to release insulin and metabolize sugar.
+Additionally, they signal the liver to stop making excess sugar.
+In people without diabetes, DPP-4 breaks down incretin hormones to balance blood sugar and insulin levels.
 For people with diabetes, too much sugar is already in the blood.

-These drugs block DPP-4, allowing incretin hormones to stay in the blood longer and to continue stimulating the pancreas into make more insulin to remove excess sugar.
+These drugs block DPP-4, allowing incretin hormones to stay in the blood longer and continue stimulating the pancreas to make more insulin and remove excess sugar.

 How DDP-4 Inhibitors Control Glucose Diagram